 Proper Equipment

-This doesn’t mean protective gear is useless.
+Just because more research is needed doesn’t mean protective gear is useless.
 It’s vital for preventing other serious head injuries.
 However, it’s important to understand its limitations and not rely solely on equipment to prevent concussions.
 Focusing on proper technique, rule enforcement, and a culture of safety are equally, if not more, important.

 Understand Long-Term Concussion Risks